dams333/CPP_Class_Generator/README.md

-This is the firts basic first functional version (PR are welcome if you are ready to dive into this code)
+This is the firts basic functional version (PR are welcome if you are ready to dive into this code)